 The F63 has a large, well-cushioned deck, a powerful motor, incline capability, durable construction, folding capability, Bluetooth workout tracking and one of the industry's best warranties.

-The 505 CST has a strong motor, up to 10% incline, good cushioning, 18 built in workouts and a high max weight capacity.
+The T101 has a good motor, up to 10% incline, good cushioning, built in workouts and a high max weight capacity.

 This is one of the best cheap treadmills you'll find, with a good motor, cushioned deck, incline capability and space saving design all for under $400.

-The Cadence R 5.2 has a 2.5 CHP motor, a decent size running deck with comfort cushioning, 2 different incline settings and folding capability.
+The SF-T706 has a 2.2 CHP motor, a decent size running deck with comfort cushioning, 3 different incline settings and folding capability.

 If you're dead set on buying a treadmill that is $300 or less, your best bet is to take a look at the wide selection at Amazon and just plug in the price range you are looking for.
 You can sort by any price you'd like, then read through the many reviews to find the best one.